Ken Stolle: Political career

 Stolle became chair of the local Republican committee in Virginia Beach in 1989.
 In 1991, he was elected to the state senate, defeating Democratic incumbent Moody E. "Sonny" Stallings, a Virginia Beach lawyer.
 He was unopposed for reelection in 1995, 1999, 2003 and 2007.

 In 1997, Stolle ran for Attorney General of Virginia but finished third in a four-way Republican primary with 20.8% of the vote, behind state senator Mark Earley, who went on to win the general election that year, and Secretary of Public Safety Jerry Kilgore, who was elected to the office four years later in 2001.

 Stolle was chair of the Senate Courts of Justice committee 2000–07.
 The Virginia Bar Association honored him with its Distinguished Service Award for his work improving Virginia's indigent defense system.

 In 2007 Stolle's younger brother, Chris Stolle, ran for the 83rd district Virginia House of Delegates seat of retiring Republican Leo Wardrup.
 He was defeated by Democrat Joe Bouchard, 50.6% to 49.2%.

 On April 3, 2009, Stolle announced his candidacy for the Republican nomination for sheriff of Virginia Beach, after incumbent Paul Lanteigne announced his retirement.
 Stolle also made public the fact that he had been diagnosed with Parkinson's disease about three years earlier.
-Stolle later won and is currently holding the office.
+Stolle won the election and became sheriff in 2009.
+He also won subsequent elections in 2013, 2017 and 2021, before announcing his retirement in 2023.